-Water systems continued efforts to assess the potential threats to and protect their infrastructure from acts of terrorism in 2008.
-DEP implemented several initiatives to help water suppliers prevent attacks against their systems.
+Water systems continued efforts to assess the potential threats to and protect their infrastructure from acts of terrorism in 2009.
+DEP implemented several outreach and training events to help water suppliers prevent attacks against their systems.
 Additionally, DEP maintains a rapid notification system in the event of planned or actual attacks against water systems.

-In 2008, DEP staff remained active in numerous areas such as source water protection; training and technical assistance; compliance monitoring; surveillance and outreach.
+In 2009, DEP staff remained active in numerous areas such as source water protection; training and technical assistance; compliance monitoring; surveillance and outreach.
 Other efforts, such as Filter Plant Performance Evaluations and the Partnership for Safe Water, were used to optimize the operation of filter plants to consistently and reliably remove disease-causing organisms.
 DEP continued to build on tools to address water system needs.
-Under the Source Water Assessment and Protection Program, DEP continued work to access all 14,000 permanent sources of drinking water to identify their susceptibility to potential sources of contamination.
-The Capability Enhancement Program was in demand with more than 70 systems participating in the program to date.
-These efforts have resulted in many visible improvements.
-All of these efforts serve to prevent many violations of both current and future regulations that would adversely impact the quality and quantity of the drinking water being produced in Pennsylvania.